Breynia australasiae

-Breynia australasiae is a species of sea urchins of the Family Loveniidae, most commonly referred to as a heart urchin.
+Breynia australasiae is a species of sea urchins of the family Loveniidae, most commonly referred to as a heart urchin.
 Their armour is covered with spines.
 Breynia australasiae was first scientifically described in 1815 by Leach.
+This species is extremely common within the lagoon at Lord Howe I, although rarely sighted by divers along the New South Wales mainland.
+They grow up to 12 centimeters in length and can be found in waters of 0 to 10 meters deep.